PeterKelemen2/GameplayTimeTracker/README.md

 	- Icon images are stored in `%USERPROFILE%\Documents\Gameplay Time Tracker\Saved Icons\`.
 - `exePath`
 	- A string specifying the full path to the application's executable file.
+    - The Launch button will only be enabled if the path exists or the file is an executable.
 - `arguments`
 	- A string specifying launch parameters for the executable.
 Arguments are extracted from shortcut files upon addition.

 ### Editing
-- All properties except `lastPlayedTime` can be modified via the application's edit menu.
+- All properties except `lastPlayedTime` and `dataNeedsUpdating` can be modified via the application's edit menu.
 - Clicking the `Open Folder` button, the user can open the folder containing the executable file previously chosen.